 Karma does not care, nor does it listen to anyone.
 The more you want something bad to happen to someone you know, the more negativity you will attract into your own life.

 Wishing karma on your ex is dangerous because you can become obsessed with seeking justice.
-And when you become dependent on your ex’s misfortune for your happiness, life gets really, really sad and miserable.
+And when you become obsessed and dependent on your ex’s misfortune for your happiness, life gets really, really dark, sad, and miserable.

-You stop worrying about yourself and try to bring your ex down just to feel better.
+You stop working on yourself and try to bring your ex down just to feel better.

 That’s not a productive way to live.
-You should focus on making your life better rather than your ex’s worse.
+You should focus on making your life better rather than your ex’s life worse.
+Do that by signing up for therapy, working out, socializing, and strengthening your financial situation.

 If you’re hoping your ex gets hit by karma, you’re putting your own good karma at risk.
 You’re deliberately stooping to your ex’s level and expecting the laws of the universe to deliver the punishing blow.

-Wanting your ex to suffer the way you did, however, will not bring you justice, nor will it make you feel better forever.
+Remember that your ex’s suffering won’t bring you justice, nor will it make you feel better forever.

 The most you will get out of it is a quick adrenaline rush and an evil grin on your face.
-And that’s it.
+In terms of long-term happiness and success, it will offer nothing of value.
+Instead, it will leave you feeling empty, distracted from your growth, and further away from genuine fulfillment.

-So trust me when I say that if something really, really bad happens to your ex that you’ll realize you don’t want your ex to suffer at all.
-Not even if your ex slept with your best friend and betrayed you more than anyone before.
+So trust me when I say that if something really, really bad happens to your ex, you’ll realize you don’t want your ex to suffer at all.
+Not even if your ex slept with your best friend and betrayed you more than anyone ever could.

 It holds you back from moving on and leaving the past where it belongs – in the past.
-You don’t need more negativity in your life, do you?
-I reckon that the breakup was traumatic enough and that you’d rather attract good things into your life.
+You don’t need more negativity in your life, right?
+I reckon that the breakup was traumatic enough and that you’d rather attract positive things into your life.

 The scary part about karma is that it doesn’t always knock.
-It comes barging through the doors, hitting people in the face.
+Oftentimes, it comes barging through the door unannounced, slamming people in the face.

 No signs, no warning, only payback.

-Forgiving an ex that’s hurt you badly won’t be easy and it will take little time.
-But rest assured that the reward will be worth the effort.
+Forgiving an ex that hurt you badly won’t be easy and will likely take time.
+But rest assured that the reward will be worth it in the end.
+It will free you from constant thoughts about your ex and give you a chance to live for yourself.

 Always forgive your enemies—nothing annoys them so much.